qunitjs/node-qunit/readme.md

     // A deep recursive comparison assertion, working on primitive types, arrays and objects. same( actual, expected, message )

+    // Assertion to test if a callback throws an exception when run. raises( actual, message )

 ### Asynchronous Testing
     // Start running tests again after the testrunner was stopped.